chora-io/docs/specs/validator/01_concepts.md

 ## Validator

 A validator is responsible for producing and verifying blocks by running the blockchain application.

-A validator can be "active" or "inactive" depending on the criteria defined by the module parameters and the status of the node running the application.
-An "active" validator is a validator that has an active node and the status of the validator meets the criteria defined by the module parameters.
+A validator can be "active" or "inactive" depending on their status and the set module parameters.
+An "active" validator is a validator that has an active node and the status of the validator meets the criteria defined by the module parameters whereas an "inactive" validators is a validator that does not have an active node and/or does not meet the criteria defined by the module parameters.

 ## Validator Operator